qitab/bazelisp/README.md

 This repository provides support for compiling Common Lisp code using [bazel](http://bazel.io).

+Bazel provides safe and fast, hermetic and deterministic, incremental build for software written in a mix of language notably including C++, Java, Go, Python, Javascript, and now Common Lisp.

+Our Lisp support will use SBCL to build standalone Lisp executables that statically link all C/C++ libraries except the most basic ones: libc, libm, etc.
+This makes it easier to deploy or debug production binaries without having to worry about subtle installation issues or discrepancies between installations.

+ASDF cannot do any of the above.
+However Bazel has some restrictions for Commom Lisp.
+Notably, Bazel isn't lightweight at all, and for now doesn't allow building then loading code in the current image.

+Currently, only SBCL is supported, and only on x86-64 for now.
+The only operating system tested was Linux, though it might work on MacOS X and possibly on Windows.

+See our [article for ELS 2016](doc/els2016.pdf) for an explanation of what is Bazel, what our Lisp support does and how it works.

 Support is currently experimental, and currently requires you to manually setup your `WORKSPACE`.